-&lt;sup>28 Information on the Council's latest 5 Year Deliverable Housing Land Supply is available.
+&lt;sup>27 Information on the Council's latest 5 Year Deliverable Housing Land Supply is available.

-3.10.8.
+- 3.10.7.
+The 'Service Towns and Villages' (Level 3 of the Settlement Hierarchy) were allocated lower levels of housing (and smaller sites) because, although they are sustainable locations for growth, they generally have smaller existing populations and lower levels of service provision and facilities than the higher tier settlements. - 3.10.8.
 Therefore, in the event of the Council being unable to demonstrate a deliverable 5 year supply of housing land, or in it failing the Housing Delivery Test, proposals adjacent to the settlements listed in paragraph 3.10.3 above should be commensurate with the role and service function of the settlement.
 This means (subject to wider considerations, including the other criteria of Policy 1, Part 5, that larger developments should only be proposed adjacent to the 'Main Urban Area' and 'Main Towns', whereas smaller and more modest development would be expected adjacent to the 'Service Towns and Villages'.
 This will ensure development is sustainable and appropriate to its location and the service provision of the settlement it is adjacent to.